 Marshmallow Launcher STEM Challenge

-Set a challenge to find out who can launch a marshmallow the furthest, highest or using a set amount of materials.
-This opened ended challenge is great fun for kids of all ages.
+Set a challenge to see who can launch a marshmallow the furthest, highest, or using a set amount of materials.
+This open-ended challenge is great fun for kids of all ages.

 Save the Ice Pop STEM Challenge